-B. Development Standards

-- 1. Cottage clusters must include at least 4 dwellings and no more than 12 dwellings are allowed to share a single common courtyard. - 2.
-The footprint of individual cottage units within a cottage cluster is limited to 900 sq. ft.
-An attached garage or carport up to 200 sq. ft. may be exempted from the building footprint calculation. - 3.
-The average floor area of dwellings within a cottage cluster is limited to 1,400 sq. ft.
-The average floor area calculation includes any community buildings.
+- B. Development Standards - 1.
+A cottage cluster development may consists of one or more clusters.
+A cluster is a group of cottages sharing a single common courtyard. - 2.
+Cottage clusters must include at least 4 dwellings and no more than 12 dwellings are allowed to share a single common courtyard. - 3.
+The footprint of individual cottage units within a cottage cluster must be less than 900 sq. ft.
+An attached carport up to 200 sq. ft. may be exempted from the building footprint calculation. - 4.
+Garages are not allowed in Cottage Cluster development. - C. Design Standards - 1.
+Cottage Design.
+Cottages are subject to applicable design standards of Table 16.14-1 in addition to these standards. - 2.
+Each cottage shall have the master bedroom located on the main floor.